 These policies hide entire rows or objects of data based on the policy being enforced; some of these policies require the data to be tagged as well.

 These policies match a user attribute with a row/object/file attribute to determine if that row/object/file should be visible.
 This process uses a direct string match, so the user attribute would have to match exactly the data attribute in order to see that row of data.

 For example, to restrict access to insurance claims data to the state for which the user's home office is located, you could build a policy such as this:

 Office Location is retrieved by the identity

-management system as a user attribute or group.
-If the user's attribute
+management system as a user attribute (which can be an authorization or group).
+If the user's authorization